ibm-cloud-docs/FileStorage/new-ibm-block-and-file-storage-location-and-features.md

 The NFS mount point for new volumes changed.
 See [New mount point for enhanced {{site.data.keyword.filestorage_short}} volumes](#new-mount-point-for-enhanced-file-storage-volumes) section for details.
 {:important}

-The new {{site.data.keyword.filestorage_short}} is available in following regions/data centers with more data center availability added later!
+The new {{site.data.keyword.filestorage_short}} is available in following regions and data centers with more data center availability added later!

 <table role="presentation">
   <tr>